Runner's Knee (Chondromalacia Patella) Treatment in New York

 How is runner’s knee diagnosed?

 At Performance Health, we will evaluate your current symptoms and medical history during a comprehensive evaluation.
 This will help us to rule out other potential conditions and determine the exact cause of your knee pain.
-Our physicians may also recommend one or more of the following diagnostic tests to help determine the cause of your knee pain:
+Our physicians may also recommend one or more diagnostic tests to help determine the cause of your knee pain.

 What are some runner’s knee treatment options?